Cuda-Chen/cuda-chen.github.io/_posts/build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 4. Least dependency (only OpenCV !).

-Although we *cannot* train a deep learning models with OpenCV (this does not make sense, though), we can take the models trained by other deep learning tools and perform inference using OpenCV with incredible speed on CPU.
+Although we *cannot* train a deep learning models with OpenCV (this does not make sense, though), we can take the models trained by other deep learning frameworks and perform inference using OpenCV with incredible speed on CPU.

 However, the DNN module does not support Nvidia GPU until now.
 In Google Summer of Code (GSoC) 2019,